microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 Once you've landed on a deployment option, the next thing to determine is the service tier.

 #### SQL Server on Azure Virtual Machines options

-For SQL VMs, you'll want to review the [guidance on images](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview), the [quick checklist](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-performance) to obtain optimal performance of SQL Server on Azure Virtual Machines, and the guidance for [storage configuration](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-storage-configuration).
+For Azure SQL VMs, you'll want to review the [guidance on images](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview), the [quick checklist](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-performance) to obtain optimal performance of SQL Server on Azure Virtual Machines, and the guidance for [storage configuration](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-storage-configuration).
 > Note: If you're specifically looking at SQL Server on RHEL Azure VMs, there's a full operations guide available [here](https://azure.microsoft.com/en-us/resources/sql-server-on-rhel-azure-vms-operations-guide/
 ).

+> Note: In an earlier module of this workshop, you learned about some of the problems SQL Server 2019 is solving.
+The same applies in an Azure SQL VM (if you choose 2019 as the target).

 #### Azure SQL Database options

-For Azure SQL Database, there are several options and tiers available, and the choices will depend on the scenario.
-Next, you'll review the decisions to be made.
+For Azure SQL Database, which is the focus of this module, there are several options and tiers available, and the choices will depend on the scenario.

+There are a few main decisions to be made, which will be explored next.

 *Decision 1: Choose the purchasing model*
 You have two options, [virtual core (vCore)-based](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-vcore) (recommended) or [Database transaction unit (DTU)-based](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-purchase-models